vampard/bdReportGenerator/README.md

 # OVERVIEW
-bdReportGenerator is a report generator to extract bulk reports from Black Duck. you can enjoy creating bulk reports with Korean template.
+bdReportGenerator is a report generator to extract bulk reports from Black Duck automatically.
+You can enjoy creating bulk reports with Korean template without your extra work.

 # ADVANTAGES